 Green Box 1 (Leave First)

-$75K in scholarships will be awarded in the following three categories:
+In 2020, $75K in scholarships were awarded in the following three categories:

 - Academic Degree for Graduating Seniors

 Applicant must be enrolled or accepted as a part-time student (at least 6 credit hours per semester or 4 hours per quarter) or full-time student in an accredited school.
 The applicant must be pursuing a bachelor’s or associate degree at an accredited school.
 The applicant must have a cumulative GPA of 2.5 at the most recent educational institution attended.
 Please note that preference will be given to students pursuing a future in entrepreneurship, technology, or the economic development of the MTA service area.

 - Honoring former MTA Chief Governance Officer Earl Lackey

 - This designation can be awarded to applicants in both the Academic and Trade & Technical Scholarship categories.

 - The same criteria for Academic and Trade & Technical will apply; however, civic and community involvement will be emphasized over GPA.

 Academic Degree Scholarship